tobias-sung/picow-freertos-sd-logger/README.md

 - Debug messages are printed via the custom PIO UART TX.
 - All messages are simultaneously logged to a text file on the SD card.
-- Monitor the debug output via a serial terminal (if connected to the PIO UART TX pin).
+- Monitor the debug output via a serial terminal (connected to the PIO UART TX pin).

 ## Project Structure